 4. Add apple cider vinegar.
 (This helps draw the minerals out of the bones.)

 5. Fill with water to cover the contents of the pot and allow to rest for 30 – 60 minutes.

 6. Bring to a boil.
 Skim foam off of the top and discard.
 (Impurities often rise to the top with the foam.)

+We hope you enjoy this easy homemade poultry stock recipe.
 Making homemade chicken stock is an easy, economical, and eco-friendly.
 It is also a wonderful way to support the health of your family.

 Add homemade chicken or turkey stock to all sorts of soups and dishes.
 Cooking rice in chicken stock adds lots of nutrients and makes it taste so good!

 We also like to make homemade chicken noodle soup using chicken stock.
 You can find the recipe in YUM!
 Deliciously Healthy Recipes for Kids.